dsyer/inner-loop-boot-k8s/README.md

 k8s_resource('hello-world', port_forwards="8080:8080")
 ```

 You just do `tilt up` on the command line, and that's it.
 The local port forward is explicitly on port 8080 there (and it connects to the pod not the service by default).
-We are syncing the build results the same as in Skaffold.
+We are syncing the build results the same as with Skaffold.